 I’ve got a degree in English and journalism from Midwestern State and very well may be able to beat you in foosball.
 I very actively study trends in language and linguistics, enough to consider myself a lexicographer by hobby.
 I could probably talk for 8 hours straight on how false-prescriptivism (found also in science) is much more of a detriment to science than religion could ever dream to be.

-I’ve got moderate-to-severe essential tremor that affects my daily living unpredictably, and although I could share endlessly about its mal-effects, I generally live day to day with positivity.
+I’ve got moderate-to-severe essential tremor that affects my daily living unpredictably, and although I could share endlessly about its mal-effects, I generally live day to day with positivity (partly because negativity genuinely does make the effects worse).

 My atypical username was borne out of a back-burnered interest in designing my own line of upright table game (such as specialty billiards, foos-, etc) designs, and in addition to meaning “most capable (able+est), wizard-swordfighter combo class (mage),” it is also an anagram of “tablegames” and was to be the name of that game-designing company — which may still someday become a reality.